Sad Dog? How To Spot The Signs, and Cheer Them Up

 Amber Drake - May 11th 2021

 Do you ever get the feeling that your dog is sad?
+Are you noticing physical signals such as your dog putting their ears back?
 Is it possible for dogs to be unhappy or depressed?
 The short answer is yes, your dog could be experiencing depression.

 Some dogs, like humans, will experience depressive episodes.
 While dogs do not have the same emotions as humans in science, this does not mean they do not have similar feelings.
 While depression in dogs isn't as common as it is in humans, it is still important to treat when it is observed.